SamZyskowski/ICS-427/README.md

   New: Finished the matchID page so it displays all the relevant information, started and continued to work on the playerID page <br/>
   Current: Adding more information to the matchID page and possibily a new page all together, as well as streamlining busted code <br/>
   Next: Being able to display last X games for various filters <br/>

+# New section for 3/29 - 4/11 period

+# Progress

+Added functionality for hero list <br/>
+Cleaned up UI <br/>

+# Pending

+We still want to be able to display a certain amount of stats per player and save info to the database <br/>

+# Roles and Responsibilities

+James:  <br/>
+ Hero list drop down for playerStats page <br/>

+Jeff:   <br/>
+  Fized up UI and finished report <br/>

+Chris:  <br/>
+  Finished the report <br/>

+Sam: <br/>
+  Worked on existing issues from last submission <br/>